danielhollas/aiida-testing/docs/source/index.rst

   an automatic archive creation/loading.
 Use this to test high-level workflows.

-``aiida-testing`` is available at http://github.com/aiidateam/aiida-testing
+``aiida-test-cache`` is available at http://github.com/aiidateam/aiida-test-cache

 .. toctree::